Edinburgh Northern Tramways

 Uniforms

-Several photographs exist depicting staff of the ENTCo, though seemingly all taken rather late in its life, namely, around the time of its take-over by the E&DTCo and possibly even all on the same day.
-Conductors and drivers wore smart but informal attire (probably self purchased), with soft-topped, railway-style caps, probably the sole officially issued item.
-These caps carried a round badge, which presumably bore the name of the company or a company device, though this is merely speculation, as to the best of my knowledge, no examples have survived.
-All jackets were thus devoid of insignia, and would therefore not have carried marked buttons.
+Several photographs exist depicting staff of the ENTCo, though seemingly all taken rather late in its life, namely, around the time of its operational take-over by the E&DTCo, and it is even possible that they were all on the same day.
+Conductors and drivers wore smart but informal attire (probably self purchased), with soft-topped peaked caps, which were probably issued by the company.
+The caps carried a small round badge, which presumably bore the name of the company or a company device, though this is merely speculation, as to the best of my knowledge, no examples have survived.
+The jackets, which did not carry either metal buttons or insignia of any kind, were almost certainly informal.

-Inspectors wore long, double-breasted overcoats with lapels, the upper part of which (the collars) bore Inspector in embroidered script lettering.
-Headgear took the form of a kepi-style cap which bore the grade - Inspector - again in embroidered script lettering.
+Inspectors wore long, double-breasted overcoats with lapels, the collars) bearing 'Inspector' in embroidered script lettering.
+Headgear took the form of a kepi-style cap which bore the grade — 'Inspector' — again in embroidered script lettering.

 Further reading